Shikaga/PitchBlackAnalysis/index.md

 It seems impossible for films to let a character be anything less than a superhero by the time their second movie comes around.
 Even Alien is not completely immune to this, with with the Ripley from Aliens being significantly more badass than her previous incarnation.

 That is not to say that the Riddick presented in Pitch Black is weak.
 He shows himself to be supremely competent, but he never quite stops being human.

+There are many comparisons to be made with Alien.
+Both film's feature largely on female protagonists.
+Both movies involve getting stalked in the dark by aliens.
+Both movies feature largely civilian crew members.

+"Don't you touch that handle Fry!"

+What was it that made Pitch Black much better than The Chronicles of Riddick?
+It is so easy to chalk it up to Chronicles being yet another "unnecessary sequels", that w